 Sex crimes carry extremely severe formal and informal consequences.
 Mere accusations can affect your social standing, employment opportunities, and many other aspects of your life.
 A conviction and its formal criminal penalties can have a catastrophic effect on your life.

 The experienced criminal defense lawyers of the Law Offices of John J. Zarych are committed to protecting the accused from unwarranted or unsupportable criminal charges.
 We work to force to prosecutor to meet their legal burdens on each and every aspect of the case.
 We work to build an effective defense and leverage the strengths of your case into a more favorable outcome.
 If you are facing sex charges in New Jersey, don’t gamble with your freedom by going it alone.
-Contact the Law Offices of John J. Zarych today by calling 800-508-9786 or contact us online today.
+Contact the Law Offices of John J. Zarych today for a free consultation.